2020 and 2019 Grant Recipients

-The emphasis for 2021 grant applications will be on efforts that focus on building racial justice and equity led by or in mutual partnership with BIPOC (Black, Indigenous, Person of Color) churches and communities.
-The application window is January 15 through March 31, 2021.
+The emphasis for 2021 grant applications was on efforts that focus on building racial justice and equity led by or in mutual partnership with BIPOC (Black, Indigenous, Person of Color) churches and communities.
+The application window closed March 31, 2021.

 Rev. Andrew Fiser would be happy to look over a draft of your application.
 You can download a Word document here.

 The purpose of these Center for Missional Outreach grants is to be a catalyst for making the “ministry with” dreams of local churches in the North Texas Conference a reality.
 Grants are for new efforts or efforts that catalyze existing ministries with creativity and innovation.

 A limited number of grant award amounts will range from $5,000 to $10,000.
 Applications are reviewed on a rolling basis.